vahidabbasi/bank-account-toy/README.md

 How To Run:

-Clone the repository and switch to feature-branch

-Run the application
+Clone the repository and Run the application

 Go to link below to access swagger documentation: